Avantage Equine Massage Therapy

 We use combination of therapies depending on the issues the horse is experiencing.

-Always paying attention to the horse’s reactions and comfort levels we can quickly apply a different technique if one is not well tolerated and use less strong method, LLLT or even energy balancing.
+We always pay attention to each horse's actions and comfort levels and can quickly apply a different technique, if one is not well tolerated, and use a gentler method, such as LLLT or other methods such Craniosacral or Energy based modalities.

 Sports Massage technique involves application of direct pressure, compression and cross fibre friction.
 We focus on releasing muscle spasms manually throughout the horse’s body with techniques applied to different depths of the tissue.

-We have found that working as a team is the most effective and enjoyable way for the horse.
-Whilst one massage therapist is treating the entire horse the other can then focus more on the problem areas.
+We believe that working as a team is the most effective and enjoyable way for the horse.
+Whilst one massage therapist addresses the entire horse, the other can then focus more intently on specific problem areas.
 We will always work on the entire horse and not only on the problem areas due to the muscles being interconnected.

-Detailed sheet of our massage work, horse's problem areas identified and our recommendation is provided.
+Following each session, we provide detailed report outlining of our massage work, identifying your horse's problem areas and our recommendation for ongoing care and maintanance.

 WHAT TO EXPECT?